 Date of birth

-If you’ve lost or can't find your UTR number, it will be on a previous tax return or your Welcome to Self Assessment letter.
+If you've lost or can't find your UTR number, it will be on a previous tax return or your Welcome to Self Assessment letter.
 It'll also be on payment reminders or bank statements.

 If you submit a paper tax return, your UTR is on the first page, just above your National Insurance number.
 For online tax returns, your UTR is on the second page below your last name and above your National Insurance number.

 Corporation or company tax UTRs are references used by businesses instead of individuals.

 HMRC issues corporation tax UTRs to all limited companies registered with Companies House.
 Because personal UTRs are only issued to self-employed people, they can't replace a corporation UTR.

 It is possible to have both a personal and corporation tax UTR as long as both 'companies' are kept separate.